Karnataka: List of BJP candidate for 21 Lok Sabha seats

 Tumkuru- GS Basavaraj

-Bagakote PC Gaddigoudar
+Bagalkote PC Gaddigoudar

 Bijapur (SC)- Ramesh Jigajinagi

-Davane - GM Siddeshwara
+Davangere - GM Siddeshwara

 Chikkaballapur- BN Bachchegowda